 - Installment loans.
-These are a type of personal loan offered by online lenders that have smaller loan amounts, shorter terms and higher interest rates than the average personal loan.
+These are a type of personal loan offered by online lenders that have smaller loan amounts, higher interest rates and more flexible requirements than traditional personal loans.
 Jump to installment loans.

 - Lines of credit.
-With a line of credit, you can borrow up to a predetermined amount.
+With a line of credit, you can borrow up to a limit.
 You get an open term where you can pay off all or part of the loan whenever you like.
 Jump to lines of credit.

 Features of installment loans for disability income

 - Interest rates.
-Interest rates are typically between 20% and 47%.
-They are based on personal factors like your credit score, income and debts.
+Rates are typically between 18% and 47%.
+How much you’ll be offered will depend on personal factors like your credit score, income and debts.

 - Loan terms.
-Term lengths often last between 6 months and 5 years.
+Term lengths last between 6 and 60 months.

 - No prepayment penalties.
-You can typically pay off your installment loan early without facing any fees.
+You can usually pay off your installment loan early without facing any fees.

 - Bad credit is considered.
 If your credit score is below 560, you could still be eligible for an installment loan.

-- Disability income is OK.
+- Disability income is okay.
 Not all lenders accept disability income, so check the lender’s requirements before you apply.